kirankumari0305/Getting-and-Cleaning-data/README.md

 ## Running the run_analysis.R

-* change  the working directory in R to the installation directory "Samsun"
+* change  the working directory in R to the installation directory "Samsung"